On the Arithmetic of Power Monoids and Sumsets in Cyclic Groups: Introduction

 \section{Introduction}

-By and large, Factorization Theory is about generalizations of the Fundamental Theorem of Arithmetic to much more abstract settings than the integer: Slightly more precisely, it can be understood as the study of (unital) rings and, more generally, monoids where factorization of elements into irreducibles may be non-unique, see the proceedings \cite{And97,ChGl00,Ch05,ChFoGeOb16}, the surveys \cite{BaCh11,BaWi13,Ge16c}, or the volumes \cite{FoHoLu13,GeHK06}.
-While the focus has been so far on integral domains and commutative cancellative monoids, the field has recently witnessed an increasing interest for settings where cancellativity or commutativity may not be satisfied, see \cite{BaGe14, Tr18}, Geroldinger and Zhong's survey \cite{GeZh19}, and references therein.
-Here, we further contribute to this line of research, by inquiring into the arithmetic of a new class of ``highly non-cancellative'' monoids recently introduced in \cite{FTr17} to serve as a bridge between Factorization Theory and Arithmetic Combinatorics, with emphasis on the ``structural theory'' of sumsets and product sets in groups \cite{Na96,TaVu06,GeRu09,Gry13}.
+By and large, Factorization Theory is about generalizations of the Fundamental Theorem of Arithmetic from the integers to other settings: Slightly more precisely, it can be understood as the study of certain properties of rings and, more generally, monoids where factorization of elements into ``irreducibles'' need not be unique, see the proceedings \cite{And97,ChGl00,Ch05,ChFoGeOb16}, the surveys \cite{BaCh11,BaWi13,Ge16c}, or the volumes \cite{FoHoLu13,GeHK06}.
+While the focus has been so far on integral domains and commutative cancellative monoids, the field has recently witnessed an increasing interest for settings where cancellativity or commutativity may not be satisfied, see \cite{BaGe14, FTr17, GeZh19, Sm19, Tr18} and references therein.
+In the present work, we further contribute to this line of research, by inquiring into the arithmetic of a new class of ``highly non-cancellative'' monoids recently introduced in \cite{FTr17} to serve as a bridge between Factorization Theory and Arithmetic Combinatorics, with emphasis on the ``structural theory'' of sumsets and product sets in groups \cite{Na96,TaVu06,GeRu09,Gry13}.

-More precisely, let $H$ be a monoid (in particular, a group) with identity $1_H$ (see \S{ }\ref{sec:fundamentals} for basic notation and terminology).
-The set of all non-empty finite subsets of $H$ is then also a monoid, denoted by $\mathcal P_\fin(H)$ and called the \textit{power monoid} of $H$, when endowed with the operation of setwise multiplication
+More in detail, let $H$ be a monoid (in particular, a group) with identity $1_H$ (see \S{ }\ref{sec:fundamentals} for basic notation and terminology).
+The set of all non-empty finite subsets of $H$ is then also a monoid, denoted by $\mathcal P_\fin(H)$ and called the \emph{power monoid} of $H$, when endowed with the operation of setwise multiplication